 Mount Pleasant gets a bad rap from some Vancouverites.
 It can be a bit hipster but what can you do.
 I’m a fan of the craft breweries in the area.
-My favorite is Brassneck on 7th and main.
+My favourite is Brassneck on 7th and main.
 If you like donuts, next door is Cartems Donuterie.
 It’s so good.
 If you are hungry, there’s usually a food truck parked outside of Brassneck.
 If you walk south or up the hill there are some cool shops along Main Street if you keep walking toward Riley Park.

 I’ll take a craft beer flight, thank you very much!